ClawArena: Benchmarking AI Agents in Evolving Information Environments: Introduction

 Existing evaluations test fragments of this problem but not the full setting.
 Task-oriented agent benchmarks typically provide a single authoritative environment \citep{jimenez2024swebench,liu2024agentbench,zhou2024webarena,xie2024osworld,mialon2024gaia}.
 Long-context and multi-hop QA benchmarks test retrieval and composition over static evidence \citep{yang2018hotpotqa,trivedi2022musique,bai2024longbench,hsieh2024ruler}.
 Memory benchmarks emphasize long-horizon recall but usually without explicit source conflict or silent preference retention \citep{maharana2024locomo,zhang2018personachat}.
 Taken together, existing benchmarks assume a static, single-authority information environment, leaving open the question of whether agents can maintain correct and up-to-date beliefs as their information environment evolves.

-We introduce \textsc{ClawArena}, a benchmark designed to evaluate AI agents in evolving information environments.
-Each scenario combines multi-channel session histories, workspace files, staged update packages, and a four-stage personalization protocol ending in silent-exam rounds where no preference reminders are provided.
-A central design principle is that each scenario maintains a complete hidden ground truth, while the agent only observes noisy, partial, and sometimes contradictory traces of that truth.
-This separation enables reliable evaluation: answer correctness is verified against the ground truth, not against any single observable source.
-To ensure authenticity, all observable materials are grounded in real-world empirical distributions covering message timing, contact frequency, and information overload, rather than being generated independently.
-The three evaluation dimensions and their interactions yield a 14-category question taxonomy that prevents a system from scoring well by solving any single dimension in isolation, and two question formats, multi-choice (set-selection) and shell-based executable checks, test both reasoning and workspace grounding.
-The current release contains 64 scenarios across 8 professional domains, totaling 1{,}879 evaluation rounds and 365 dynamic updates.
+We introduce \textsc{ClawArena}, a benchmark for AI agents in evolving information environments (Figure~\ref{fig:overview}).
+Each scenario combines multi-channel session histories, workspace files, staged update packages, and a four-stage personalization protocol ending in silent-exam rounds with no preference reminders.
+Each scenario maintains a complete hidden ground truth, while the agent observes only noisy, partial, sometimes contradictory traces; correctness is verified against the ground truth rather than any single observable source.
+Observable materials are grounded in real-world empirical distributions covering message timing, contact frequency, and information overload.
+The three dimensions and their interactions yield a 14-category taxonomy that blocks one-dimensional scoring, and two question formats (multi-choice set-selection and shell-based executable checks) test reasoning and workspace grounding.
+The benchmark comprises 12 multi-turn scenarios spanning 337 evaluation rounds with 45 dynamic updates, used in full for all reported experiments.

-In summary, our primary contribution is \textsc{ClawArena}, a benchmark for evaluating AI agents in evolving information environments.
-Beyond the benchmark itself, we contribute a reproducible construction pipeline and a fine-grained diagnostic taxonomy that allows per-dimension and per-interaction analysis of agent failures.
-Experiments on five agent frameworks and four language models show that model capability has a larger impact on performance (15.4\% range) than framework design (9.2\%), and that belief revision difficulty is determined by update design strategy rather than the mere presence of updates.
+Beyond the benchmark itself we contribute: (i) a reproducible three-stage construction pipeline with real-world empirical grounding; (ii) a 14-category diagnostic taxonomy enabling per-dimension and per-interaction failure analysis; (iii) the Composite Reliability Score (CRS), with a Robustness decomposition into Success Cohesion and Failure Dispersion, capturing behavioral consistency beyond raw accuracy; and (iv) experiments across five frameworks and 18 language models from proprietary, community-accessible, and self-hosted sources, showing that model capability dominates framework design in CRS range, that MetaClaw's skill overlay improves Robustness without degrading accuracy, and that belief revision difficulty is governed by update design rather than update volume.